Last updated: 1st November 2025

 (b) it is fair and reasonable that the parties are bound by this clause 13.4.

-14.2.
-Indemnification by you: You will defend Cotiss from and against any third-party claim to the extent resulting from your Content, your Materials or your breach or alleged breach of this Agreement, and will indemnify and hold harmless Cotiss against any damages or costs finally awarded against Cotiss (including reasonable attorneys’ fees) or agreed in settlement by you resulting from the claim.
+You will defend Cotiss from and against any third-party claim to the extent resulting from your Content, your Materials or your breach or alleged breach of this Agreement, and will indemnify and hold harmless Cotiss against any damages or costs finally awarded against Cotiss (including reasonable attorneys’ fees) or agreed in settlement resulting from the claim.

-14.3.
-Procedures: The indemnifying party’s obligations under clauses 14.1 and 14.2 are subject to the indemnified party:
+The indemnifying party’s obligations under clauses 14.1 (Indemnification by Cotiss) and 14.2 (Indemnification by you) are subject to the indemnified party:

 (a) providing the indemnifying party prompt notice of the relevant claim or proceeding;